I graduated as a biologist in 2005 from the University of Szeged, Hungary with a specialisation of plant cell biology and plant stress physiology.

 © 2015 New Phytologist Trust.
 Dinoflagellates of the genus Symbiodinium express broad diversity in both genetic identity (phylogeny) and photosynthetic function to presumably optimize ecological success across extreme light environments; however, whether differences in the primary photobiological characteristics that govern photosynthetic optimization are ultimately a function of phylogeny is entirely unresolved.
 We applied a novel fast repetition rate fluorometry approach to screen genetically distinct Symbiodinium types (n = 18) spanning five clades (A-D, F) for potential phylogenetic trends in factors modulating light absorption (effective cross-section, reaction center content) and utilization (photochemical vs dynamic nonphotochemical quenching; [1 - C] vs [1 - Q]) by photosystem II (PSII).
 The variability of PSII light absorption was independent of phylogenetic designation, but closely correlated with cell size across types, whereas PSII light utilization intriguingly followed one of three characteristic patterns: (1) similar reliance on [1 - C] and [1 - Q] or (2) preferential reliance on [1 - C] (mostly A, B types) vs (3) preferential reliance on [1 - Q] (mostly C, D, F types), and thus generally consistent with cladal designation.
 Our functional trait-based approach shows, for the first time, how Symbiodinium photosynthetic function is governed by the interplay between phylogenetically dependent and independent traits, and is potentially a means to reconcile complex biogeographic patterns of Symbiodinium phylogenetic diversity in nature.

-Szabo, M, Wangpraseurt, D, Tamburic, B, Larkum, A, Schreiber, U, Suggett, DJ, Kühl, M & Ralph, PJ 2014, 'Effective light absorption and absolute electron transport rates in the coral Pocillopora damicornis', Plant Physiology and Biochemistry, vol. 83, pp. 159-167.View/Download from: UTS OPUS or Publisher's site
+Szabo, M, Wangpraseurt, D, Tamburic, B, Larkum, A, Schreiber, U, Suggett, DJ, Kühl, M & Ralph, PJ 2014, 'Effective light absorption and absolute electron transport rates in the coral Pocillopora damicornis', Plant Physiology and Biochemistry, vol. 83, pp. 159-167.View/Download from: Publisher's site

 Pulse Amplitude Modulation (PAM) fluorometry has been widely used to estimate the relative photosynthetic efficiency of corals.
 However, both the optical properties of intact corals as well as past technical constrains to PAM fluorometers have prevented calculations of the electron turnover rate of PSII.
 We used a new Multi-colour PAM (MC-PAM) in parallel with light microsensors to determine for the first time the wavelength-specific effective absorption cross-section of PSII photochemistry, sII(?), and thus PAM-based absolute electron transport rates of the coral photosymbiont Symbiodinium both in culture and in hospite in the coral Pocillopora damicornis.
 In both cases, sII of Symbiodinium was highest in the blue spectral region and showed a progressive decrease towards red wavelengths.
 Absolute values for sII at 440 nm were up to 1.5-times higher in culture than in hospite.
 Scalar irradiance within the living coral tissue was reduced by 20% in the blue when compared to the incident downwelling irradiance.
 Absolute electron transport rates of P. damicornis at 440 nm revealed a maximum PSII turnover rate of ca. 250 electrons PSII-1 s-1, consistent with one PSII turnover for every 4 photons absorbed by PSII; this likely reflects the limiting steps in electron transfer between PSII and PSI.
 Our results show that optical properties of the coral host strongly affect light use efficiency of Symbiodinium.
 Therefore, relative electron transport rates do not reflect the productivity rates (or indeed how the photosynthesis-light response is parameterised).
 Here we provide a non-invasive approach to estimate absolute electron transport rates in corals.

-Wangpraseurt, D, Tamburic, B, Szabo, M, Suggett, DJ, Ralph, PJ & Kuhl, M 2014, 'Spectral Effects on Symbiodinium Photobiology Studied with a Programmable Light Engine', PLoS One.View/Download from: UTS OPUS or Publisher's site
+Wangpraseurt, D, Tamburic, B, Szabo, M, Suggett, DJ, Ralph, PJ & Kuhl, M 2014, 'Spectral Effects on Symbiodinium Photobiology Studied with a Programmable Light Engine', PLoS One.View/Download from: Publisher's site

 The spectral light field of Symbiodinium within the tissue of the coral animal host can deviate strongly from the ambient light field on a coral reef and that of artificial light sources used in lab studies on coral photobiology.
 Here, we used a novel approach involving light microsensor measurements and a programmable light engine to reconstruct the spectral light field that Symbiodinium is exposed to inside the coral host and the light field of a conventional halogen lamp in a comparative study of Symbiodinium photobiology.
 We found that extracellular gross photosynthetic O2 evolution was unchanged under different spectral illumination, while the more red-weighted halogen lamp spectrum decreased PSII electron transport rates and there was a trend towards increased light-enhanced dark respiration rates under excess irradiance.
 The approach provided here allows for reconstructing and comparing intra-tissue coral light fields and other complex spectral compositions of incident irradiance.
 This novel combination of sensor technologies provides a framework to studying the influence of macro- and microscale optics on Symbiodinium photobiology with unprecedented spectral resolution.

-Hill, R, Larkum, A, Prasil, O, Kramer, DM, Szabo, M, Kumar, V & Ralph, PJ 2012, 'Light-induced dissociation of antenna complexes in the symbionts of scleractinian corals correlates with sensitivity to coral bleaching', Coral Reefs, vol. 31, pp. 963-975.View/Download from: UTS OPUS or Publisher's site
+Hill, R, Larkum, A, Prasil, O, Kramer, DM, Szabo, M, Kumar, V & Ralph, PJ 2012, 'Light-induced dissociation of antenna complexes in the symbionts of scleractinian corals correlates with sensitivity to coral bleaching', Coral Reefs, vol. 31, pp. 963-975.View/Download from: Publisher's site

 Elevated temperatures in combination with moderate to high irradiance are known to cause bleaching events in scleractinian corals, characterised by damage to photosystem II (PSII).
 Photoprotective mechanisms of the symbiont can reduce the excitation pressure impinging upon PSII.
 In the bleaching sensitive species, Acropora millepora and Pocillopora damicornis, high light alone induced photoprotection through the xanthophyll cycle, increased content of the antioxidant carotenoid, ß-carotene, as well as the dissociation of the light-harvesting chlorophyll complexes.
 The evidence is compatible with either the membrane-bound chlorophyll a-chlorophyll c 2-peridinin-protein (acpPC) complex or the peripheral peridinin-chlorophyll-protein complex, or both, disconnecting from PSII under high light.
 The acpPC complex potentially showed a state transition response with redistribution towards photosystem I to reduce PSII over-excitation.
 This apparent acpPC dissociation/reassociation was promoted by the addition of the xanthophyll cycle inhibitor, dithiothreitol, under high irradiance.
 Exposure to thermal stress as well as high light promoted xanthophyll de-epoxidation and increased ß-carotene content, although it did not influence light-harvesting chlorophyll complex (LHC) dissociation, indicating light, rather than temperature, controls LHC dissociation.
 Photoinhibition was avoided in the bleaching tolerant species, Pavona decussata, suggesting xanthophyll cycling along with LHC dissociation may have been sufficient to prevent photodamage to PSII.
 Symbionts of P. decussata also displayed the greatest detachment of antenna complexes, while the more thermally sensitive species, Pocillopora damicornis and A. millepora, showed less LHC dissociation, suggesting antenna movement influences bleaching susceptibility.